STI AOS Explained: Stop Oil Blow-By for Good - Crawford Performance

 Once you decide an Air Oil Separator is the right move for your STI, the next step is choosing the right one.
 With several options on the market, it’s easy to get lost in different designs and features.
 The key is to focus on what matters most: effective, reliable engine protection.
 A quality AOS is more than just a part; it’s an investment in your Subaru’s health and longevity.
 To make the best choice, you need to compare systems based on their core technology, overall value, and the support behind them.
 Let’s break down what to look for.

-The Crawford Performance AOS Advantage
+Why We Recommend the Crawford Performance AOS

 The Crawford Performance Air Oil Separator was designed with one primary goal: to provide absolute protection for your Subaru engine.
 Its main job is to prevent oil from contaminating your air intake system, which is the leading cause of detonation and catastrophic ringland failure.
 As the original and most proven AOS on the market, our design has been refined through years of racing and street applications to ensure it performs under the most demanding conditions.
 By safely returning liquid oil to the engine and leaving harmful vapors behind, it offers a set-it-and-forget-it solution that keeps your engine running strong for years to come.